 Brightest is not always the best

-"The conventional wisdom is that more light is better, but from a security standpoint, too much of the wrong kind of light, aimed in the wrong direction, can cause glare." according to Eric Richman, senior research engineer at the U.S. Department of Energy's Pacific Northwest National Laboratory.
+"The conventional wisdom is that more light is better, but from a security standpoint, too much of the wrong kind of light, aimed in the wrong direction, can cause glare," according to Eric Richman, Senior Research Engineer at the U.S. Department of Energy.
 "Moreover, security camera function depends on various lighting factors including uniformity, contrast, light color and intensity.
 No one type of lighting will be best in all situations."
-(Lo Bosco 2012)

-Lighting for safety and security
+Covering for safety and security

 - Horizontal illuminance.
 The standard for assessing effective lighting because many tasks are horizontal in nature.